dlaliberte/google-visualization/google-visualization/docs/documentation-plan.md

 ## Guiding Principles

-- **User-Focused**: Documentation should be written from the perspective of a developer using the library.
+-   **User-Focused**: Documentation should be written from the perspective of a developer using the library, addressing common questions and use cases.
 -   **Example-Driven**: Every feature should be accompanied by clear, working code examples.
+-   **Interactive & Live**: Wherever possible, examples should be presented in a live editor (like the `LiveChartEditor` component) so users can modify the code and see the results instantly.
 -   **Comprehensive**: Cover all public APIs, including charts, options, methods, and events.
-- **Discoverable**: The documentation structure should make it easy for users to find what they need.
+-   **Discoverable & Searchable**: The documentation structure should make it easy for users to find what they need.
+A powerful search functionality is key.
+-   **Progressive Disclosure**: Start with simple concepts and gradually introduce more advanced topics.
+Avoid overwhelming new users.

 ## Documentation Structure